-The lead organization on each RFC submission must provide a Cover Letter signed by any individual with signature authority that binds the organization with the submission.
+The lead organization on each RFC submission must provide a signed Cover Letter.
+The Cover Letter can be signed by any individual in the primary submitting organization with signature authority.
+The cover letter may be in the form of an email to the TC Chair.

-If the organization submitting the Cover Letter is committing to commercialize the Implementation Standard, then the letter must contain a commitment to make the implementation available on commercially reasonable terms, applied in a non-discriminatory fashion within twelve months of adoption.
+If the organization submitting the Cover Letter is committing to commercialize the Implementation Standard, then the letter must contain a commitment to make the implementation available on commercially reasonable terms, applied in a nondiscriminatory fashion within twelve months of adoption.